treslines/candlestick_checker/README.md

   - testBearishThreeBlackCrows
   - testBearishKicker

-# Contributions - The requirements are minimal:
+# Contributions - Minimal requirements:
   - Classes should follow the same pattern as the model classes with javadoc
   - Fork the project, implement your contribution, make a pull request